unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 const [activePool, setActivePool] = useState(true); // Holds a flag indicating whether the pool currently has liquidity.
 ```

-The following two functions are needed to display the required amount of the other token when the user enters a value in one of the input fields (USDC or JOE).
+The following two functions are needed to display the required amount of the other token when the user enters a value in one of the input fields（USDC or JOE）.
 ※ In the earlier behavior check, this couldn’t be confirmed because it was the initial liquidity provision.
 If you enter a value again in the `Provide` tab, you should be able to verify this feature!

 ```ts